lorenzoliuzzo/stern-gerlach-presentation/main.typ

 #pause
 where $lambda_i$ are the *possible results* and $|e_i chevron.r$ are the *possible states* in which the system can be founded *after* the measurement.
 #v(10pt)
+#pause
-The requirements are that, *indipendently by the choice of the basis*,
+The requirements are that, *independently by the choice of the basis*,
 $ chevron.l e_i|e_j chevron.r = delta_(i j) quad quad lambda_i^* = lambda_i $

 #pause